cpanel/elevate/docs-website-src/content/_index.md

 * Manually installed PECL need re-build.
 * Cpanel::CachedCommand is wrong.
 * Cpanel::OS distro setting is wrong.
-* MySQL might now not be upgradable (MySQL versions < 8.0 are not normally present on A8).
+* MySQL might now not be upgradable (MySQL versions &lt; 8.0 are not normally present on A8).
 * The `nobody` user does not switch from UID 99 to UID 65534 even after upgrading to A8.

 ## Using the script